astroblog/astroblog.github.io/content/aboutpix.md

 ## About Astrophotography

 After I spent a couple of years using EAA to explore and sample what the sky has to offer, my interests evolved into spending more and more time doing longer-exposure astrophotography.
 Most of the images I've shared in the past couple of years have involved total exposures between 30 and 90 minutes and then more extensive post-processing afterwards.
 Some really impressive free software has recently come on the scene to facilitate final results, and learning to use it has been an ongoing endeavor.
-I should mention Siril, Sirilic, Graxpert, Cosmic Clarity, Astrosharp and Affinity Photo in this regard.
+I should mention Siril, Sirilic, Graxpert, Cosmic Clarity, Astrosharp, SetiAstro and Affinity Photo in this regard.

 I'm truly living in the golden age of amateur astrophotography -- and still have a lot to learn!